Buildstarted/buildstarted.com/_posts/2010-08-23-fun-with-dynamicobject-dynamic-and-the-settings-table.md

     }
 </code></pre>

-<h2>Adding our new database overrides</h2>
+##Adding our new database overrides

-<p>We're now going to modify our overrides to pull values from the database if they don't already exist in the _dictionary object and add our code to save the new values.</p>
+We're now going to modify our overrides to pull values from the database if they don't already exist in the _dictionary object and add our code to save the new values.

 <pre><code>        public override bool TrySetMember(SetMemberBinder binder, object value) {
             SetDatabaseValue(binder.Name, value);